 My food photography evolved from personal projects to working with winemaker friends and small coffee shop owners so meeting Isabella Niehaus who also became a life long friend and mentor.After years in the fashion world Isabella started doing long table lunches at her home on the West Coast and various food events.
 Fashion and food is interlinked.
 To be a photographer you see moments of everything in front of you everyday and food and fashion became part of the same circle in my photography work.

 During all the growing and shooting of new work I met Louis Jansen van Vuuren and Hardy Olivier and together with Isabella and Hein van Tonder I photographed the cookbook ” Story of a House “.
 Hein and I flew to France to work together on the book at La Creuzette in Boussac.During this year I also photographed some of my best Lingerie work for International brands in Cape town.
 My focus as a photographer has always been to create the best work possible weather it be fashion , food , design or art.
 Lighting is what moves me and by using and seeing light a story starts.
-Everything I photograph is about lighting first and then working towards telling a story.I think a very important part of my food journey has been to photograph people as everything is made and prepared or produced by people so while creating a story about food it is also the story of the person who makes the wine or cooks the food or produces artisanal edible products.
+Everything I photograph is about lighting first and then working towards telling a story.I think a very important part of my food journey has been to photograph people as everything is made and prepared or produced by people so while creating a story about food or fashion it is also the story of the person who creates all the magic.

-Fashion to me is also about people and storytelling.Every designer has a story and very designer has a face who will be part of that story or theme in a collection campaign.
+Fashion to me is also about people and storytelling.Every designer has a story and each designer has a face who will be part of that story or theme in a collection campaign.

 My goal currently is to focus more on storytelling through film and photography and create a new platform where I can showcase my Food and Fashion work together and bring all the work I have done into a new curated web space to merge all my work into one brand.